sithuaunglife/frontend-notes/README.md

 # frontend-notes

-This repository is primarily focused on Frontend development.
-Additional learning materials that complement the core frontend content are organized in the **Supplementary** folder.
+This repository is focused on Frontend development.<br> Additional learning materials that complement the core frontend content are organized in the **Supplementary** folder.